New Features and Enhancements in Customer Success Cloud January 2026

 For more information, see:

-- AI Account Summary Overview
+- Business Review AI Summaries Overview

-- Generating AI Account Summaries
+- Generating Business Review AI Summaries

 - Customer Success Cloud Actions Lightning Component Properties